divblox/divblox.github.io/advanced-training-exercise.md

 ![Category_Entity](_advanced-training-exercise-media/newCategory.png)

-In the 'category_crud_create' component we can immediately add the code to autopopulate the two new attributes accordingly.
+In the 'category_crud_create' component we can immediately add the code to auto-populate the two new attributes accordingly.
 In the javascript, we override the `saveEntity()` function to NOT set the global constrain ID to the current one.
-This is removed from both the success and failure functions.
+THis is because we want to keep the constrainID we initially started with in that variable.
 The rest of the code is default Divblox functionality.

 ```js
 saveEntity() {